gokulpch/Contrail-OVSDB-QFX5100-Solution/README.md

 * scp vtep-privkey.pem root@tor-ip:/var/db/certs
 * cacert.pem file will be available in /var/lib/openvswitch/pki/switchca, when the above are done.
 This is the file to be provided in the above testbed (for ca_cert_file).
 >

-#### Caveats

-It is not possible to configure both tagged and untagged logical ports on the same QFX physical port via OVSDB.
-So, this configuration should not be done.

 #### Debug